cresset-template/cresset/reqs/README.md

 Note that the current project structure only allows the Dockerfile to find requirements files in the `reqs` directory because of the `.dockerignore` file.

-To use requirements files in other directories, modify the `.dockerignore` file.
+To use requirements files in other directories, please modify the `.dockerignore` file.